pharmbio/robotlab/cellpainter/sop.md

 ## After painting: rewinding the lab

-1. Return the robot to local mode.

-2. For dry run: Prime the washer tubes to empty them.
+1. For dry run: Prime the washer tubes to empty them.

-3. For dry run: Detach the washer waste bottle.
+2. For dry run: Detach the washer waste bottle.
 If it is only water: dispose it.

-4. For dry run: If dispenser was run with water: Prime to empty tubes and dispose the waste water.
+3. For dry run: If dispenser was run with water: Prime to empty tubes and dispose the waste water.

-5. Detach the dispenser cassettes around the peristaltic pumps.
+4. Detach the dispenser cassettes around the peristaltic pumps.

-6. Incubator:
+5. Incubator:

    - For dry runs when the incubator is not set up for experiments: turn off and have it slightly open for a while to let it cool down.